19sabhya/Logger/README.md

 This is what the code looks like now.
 Click [here](https://godbolt.org/z/573T31) to check it.

-The conditions to be fulfilled are *Enable*, which excepts a boolean value, specifies whether an entry to the log file is to be made, and *Level*, which excepts an integer value, specifies till which level the entry has to be made in the log file.
-In the future, more conditions can be considered.

 <p>
 </details>

 <a name="step6"></a>
 <details open><summary>Step 6</summary>
 <p>
+The conditions to be fulfilled are:
+1. **Enable**: Enable is used to specify whether an entry to the log file is to be made or not.
+It accepts a boolean value, therefore, *true* signifies that an entry is to made while *false* signifies that no entry is to be made.
+2. **Level**: Level is used to specify level till which the entry has to be made in the log file.
+It accepts an integer value, such that counter begins at 0 from the point it is called.

+In the future, more conditions can be considered.

 To match all these changes our code needs to be updated as follows: